Financial Aid and Scholarships

 Federal and State Aid Programs

 Texas State participates in both federal and state financial aid programs.
 Students with sufficient financial need can benefit from such grants as the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, TEACH Grant, Iraq-Afghanistan Service Grant, TEXAS Grant, Texas State Tuition Grant and Texas Public Educational Grant.
-Aid can come in the form of grants, work study, student and parent loans, scholarships and other varieties.
+Aid is offered in the form of grants, work study, student and parent loans, and scholarships.

 Applying for Financial Aid